-Here is everything you need to know about the cultural highlight of the season.
+Here is everything else you need to know to make the most of your visit.

-Look out for the vibrant photography of Ethiopian artist Aïda Muluneh, whose solo exhibition will be presented by WaterAid.
-Muluneh's vibrant images explore the lives of women who travel on foot to collect water in one of the most extreme environments on the planet.
-The works come together in the form of Afrofuturist tableaux, shot against the extreme and otherworldly backdrop of Dallol, where the average annual temperature is 35 degrees celsius.
-The exhibition will take place in the Great Arch Hall between 24 September – 20 October.
+Look out for the vibrant photography of Ethiopian artist Aïda Muluneh.
+Her solo exhibition is presented by WaterAid and explores the lives of women who travel on foot to collect water in one of the most extreme environments on the planet.
+The works come together in the form of Afro-futurist tableaux, shot against the extreme and otherworldly backdrop of Dallol in Ethiopia, where the average annual temperature is 35°C. You can find the exhibition in the Great Arch Hall on the lower ground floor until 20 October.

-There will also be a number of special projects featuring at the fair that are the product of artist residencies.
+There are also a number of special projects, which are the product of artist residencies.
 One such display is courtesy of the Thread residency programme.
-The programme's organisers invite artists from around the world to work in their centre in Eastern Senegal and the work of two participating artists – London photographer Silvia Rosi and painter Anne-Marie Akussah – exploring ideas of identity and migration, will be on display.
+The programme's organisers invite artists from around the world to work in their centre in eastern Senegal and the work of two participating artists – London photographer Silvia Rosi and painter Anne-Marie Akussah – exploring ideas of identity and migration.

 A Reversed Retrogress: Scene 1 (The Purple Shall Govern) (2013), Mary Sibande (b.
 1982).
 Courtesy of the artist and Gallery MOMO; © Mary Sibande